-In 2017, Crestwood Community League will celebrate its 100th birthday; the EFCL will follow close behind with its big celebration in 2021.
+In 2017, Crestwood Community League celebrated its 100th birthday; the EFCL will follow close behind with its big celebration in 2021.
 From the very beginning, both the EFCL and community leagues have had one major goal in mind - to turn neighbourhoods into the best communities possible for all Edmontonians.

 From the archives, a parade of community leagues and the years they started.
 Imagine the 157 leagues of today marching down Jasper Ave. in the KDays parade - what a sight, what a confirmation that they are the backbone and voice of Edmonton communities.